Got a query? We may be able to answer your question here!

 If I order multiple rolls will they be from the same batch?

 All multiple roll orders will be sent from the same batch however we always advise checking each roll and the batch number on the label before hanging to ensure that no faults have been made during manufacture.
-Where possible we will also always do our best to match batches for you on any additional orders placed, however, if you require any additional rolls please call ahead to ensure that we have the same batch available, as we do not keep records of batch numbers.
+If you require any additional rolls please call ahead to ensure that we have the same batch available, as we do not keep records of batch numbers.

 I’m unsure how many rolls of wallpaper I need to order, can you help me calculate this?